briankoser/sfc-listeners-guide/episodes/0194-silver-chair-the-movie-and-other-news.md

   - Matt

 notable_moments:
+odd_opening: Ben is laughing in the middle of the music because Matt forgot to start recording.
 prophecy:
   - {"host": "Ben", "prediction": "<i class='work-title'>The Silver Chair</i> will be released in 2016", "veracity": false, "comments": "It's been in development hell for years.
 Netflix recently bought the rights to all seven books, so that's probably when we'll see this adaptation."}
   - {"host": "Matt", "prediction": "<i class='work-title'>The Silver Chair</i> will be released in 2016", "veracity": false, "comments": ""}